If you already have skills and knowledge that are relevant to your course, you may be able to apply for credit.

 Copies of original certificates or other documents must be certified by a Justice of the Peace (JP).
 Alternatively, you may bring the original documentation to be sighted by the assessor who can then certify your copies.

 If you are seeking credit for your overseas qualifications, you should provide certified translations of any qualifications or documents.
 If you need to translate documents, you may call the NSW Community Relations Commission.
-The Commonwealth Department of Immigration and Citizenship has a free translation service for certain documents, for migrants who have been Australian permanent residents for less than two years.
+The Commonwealth Department of Immigration and Border Protection has a free translation service for certain documents, for migrants who have been Australian permanent residents for less than two years.
 You may also apply for free translations from providers of the Adult Migrant English Program (AMEP).